mattermost/docs/source/administration/config-settings.rst

 - When running a bot or webhook-based integration on your local network, you will need to add the hostname of the bot/integration to this list.
 - If your network is configured in such a way that publicly accessible webpages or images are accessed by the Mattermost server using their internal IP address, the hostnames for those servers must be added to this list.

 This setting is a whitelist of local network addresses that can be requested by the Mattermost server.
-It is configured as a whitespace separateed list of hostnames, IP addresses, and CIDR ranges that can be accessed such as ``webhooks.internal.example.com 127.0.0.1 10.0.16.0/28``.
+It is configured as a whitespace separated list of hostnames, IP addresses and CIDR ranges that can be accessed such as ``webhooks.internal.example.com 127.0.0.1 10.0.16.0/28``.

 IP address and domain name rules are applied before host resolution.
 CIDR rules are applied after host resolution.
 For example, if the domain "webhooks.internal.example.com" resolves to the IP address 10.0.16.20, a webhook with the URL "https://webhooks.internal.example.com/webhook" can be whitelisted using ``webhooks.internal.example.com`` or ``10.0.16.16/28``, but not ``10.0.16.20``.